Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 * Choose a short, memorable authentication name for their service
 * Automate the generation and publication of certificates
 * Monitor certificates to prevent accidental expiration of certificates
-* Consider re-use of the public/private keypair in the case of a service provided through DNS-over-TLS, as trust pin management by users is undefined, and may be hard to troubleshoot for both users and operators of a DNS privcy service (*RvRD: do we think it makes sense to add this?*) (Sara->RVRD: SPKI pinset use is defined, but increasingly shunned by operators so I haven mentioned it here...)

-TODO: Can we provide references for certificate management best practice, for example Section 6.5 of RFC7525?
+TODO: Could we provide references for certificate management best practice, for example Section 6.5 of RFC7525?